Sumant-thakre/git_search_deployd/README.md

 1. UserDetails.js : This component is responsible to show the deatils of the user searched.
 2. RepositoryDetails.js : This component is responsible to show the repository details of the selected repository from the list.

+## `Libraries` :

+Apart from ReactJs library, The app uses multiple third party libraries for various purposes.

+1. Semantic UI React:
+  The application uses Semantic UI React library to ensure the user interface should be simple, easy to understand yet looks great.
+  The library blends perfectly with React.

+2. Axios:
+  To fetch the data from GitHub REST APIs, application uses axios library.
+Data fetched through axios is in JSON form and doesn'yt need further processing

+3. lodash:
+  lodash is used for various logical operations in the code such as iteration, size check, etc.

 ## `Application Flow`:

 1.![HomeScreen](https://user-images.githubusercontent.com/20232034/110206556-69d16900-7ea4-11eb-9819-0e3dc24ac180.png)